Courtesy of E. Rosado-Olivieri

 Our goal is to develop significant new treatments for diabetes.
 We aim to eliminate the present practice of regular blood checks and insulin injections, replacing them with insulin-producing cell transplants, specifically pancreatic beta cells that measure glucose levels and secrete just the right amount of insulin.
 Our approach is best characterized as applying developmental biology to understand and change the course of diabetes.

-Courtesy of A. Veres, A. Faust, and E. Sintov
+Courtesy of S. Tsai, A. Veres, A. Faust, and E. Sintov

 The methods we have developed to make hundreds of millions of functional beta cells from human stem cells (ES or iPS cells) form the central theme for our research.
 In one instance, we study how to make all the islet endocrine cells, including alpha (glucagon-producing) and delta (somatostatin-producing) cells and produce islet-like clusters.
 These human stem cell-derived islet clusters are used both in vitro and in vivo for metabolic studies on islet function.